micro-manager/futureMMCore/microscope_model/README.md

 ## An explicit `MicroscopeModel`

-The new version of this will consist of:
+* Stuff that is now in configuration
   * A list of devices
-* Config groups, preset values, initialization and shutdown settings
+  * Config groups, preset values
+  * Initialization and shutdown settings and API commands
 * Coordinate transforms between stage devices
-* Temporal relationships and triggering relationships between devices?
-(TODO: add discussion issue)
+* Temporal relationships and triggering relationships between devices
+* A minimal API called by higher level code (i.e. acquisition engine) to execute devices in their defined order

 ### A flexible system for describing what a microscope "does"